SymfonyCasts/micro-mapper/README.md

 * `MAX_DEPTH = 1`: The `Dragon` entity will be *fully* mapped to a
   `DragonApi` object: both the `load()` and `populate()` methods will be called on its mapper like normal.
-However, when each `Dragon` in the `Dragon.treasures` is mapped to a `TreasureApi` object, this will be "shallow": e.g. the `TreasureApi` object will have an `id` property but no other data (because the max depth was hit and so only `load()` is called on `TreasureEntityToApiMapper`).
+However, when each `Treasure` in `Dragon.treasures` is mapped to a `TreasureApi` object, this will be "shallow": the `TreasureApi` object will have an `id` property but no other data (because the max depth was hit and so only `load()` is called on `TreasureEntityToApiMapper`).